Robert D. Putnam: Social capital

-Putnam theorizes a relation in the negatives trends in society.
+Putnam theorizes a relation in the negative trends in society.
 He envisions a uniting factor named social capital; originally coined (no evidence provided) by social theorist Alexis de Tocqueville as a strength within America allowing democracy to thrive due to the closeness of society, "trends in civic engagement of a wider sort".
 Putnam observes a declining trend in social capital since the 1960s.
 The decreasing in social capital is blamed for rising rates in unhappiness as well as political apathy.
 Low social capital, a feeling of alienation within society is associated with additional consequences such as: